-Nevada law imposes on each person and entity a duty of care, which refers to the legal obligation to exercise reasonable caution and prudence to avoid harming others in the course of one’s activities.
+Nevada law applies a “duty of care” to every person and entity.
+This refers to the legal obligation to exercise reasonable caution and prudence to avoid harming others during their activities.

 A duty of care most frequently arises from: